 Like most of the major social networks, Twitter advertising is playing an increasingly prominent role in building an effective brand presence on the platform.
-(Tactics like capitalizing on Twitter trending hashtags will only get you so far, after all.)
+(Tactics like capitalizing on Twitter trending hashtags or finding out how to see old tweets to share will only get you so far, after all.)

 If you’re getting ready to launch your first-ever Twitter advertising campaign – or you’re simply looking for expert tips and guidance from the pros – you’ve come to the right place.
 To help you create a masterful Twitter ad campaign, we reached out to a panel of social media pros and Twitter advertising experts and asked them to answer this question: